tairasoul/computercraft-sync/README.md

 msgpack.lua is from https://github.com/kieselsteini/msgpack

+libdeflate.lua is from https://github.com/SafeteeWoW/LibDeflate
+    - the provided LibDeflate is trimmed down to only include decompressdeflate to save on filesize

 I forgot where base64.lua is from, but I remember it being from some roblox devforum thread.